cswiz2003/voice-ai-assistant/README.md

 > Vibe coded with Lovable and VS Code Agent Mode 🚀

 A cutting-edge web application that brings voice interaction to life through AI.
 Built using modern web technologies, this app seamlessly combines voice recognition, AI-powered conversations, and real-time updates to create an intuitive and responsive chat experience.
-The project leverages the power of Hugging Face's open-source models, Supabase's real-time capabilities, and a robust frontend stack for a smooth user experience.
+The project leverages Google's powerful Gemini model, Supabase's real-time capabilities, and a robust frontend stack for a smooth user experience.

 <div align="center">